SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 ```
 A full list of similar and related functions can be found in [the API](@ref ref).

 Simulation solutions can also be queried in various ways.
-To receive the value of species $P$ across the solution `sol` we simply call
+To retrieve the value of species $I$ across the solution `sol` we simply call
 ```@example intro_1
-sol[:P]
+sol[:I]
 ```
 A more throughout tutorial on how to query solutions (and other relevant structures) for parameters and species values can be found [here](@ref simulation_structure_interfacing).